IMPORT OF NON-HAZARDOUS AND HAZARDOUS SPECIAL WASTE

 Policy relevance and utility for users

-It is of national scope or it is applicable to environmental issues at the regional level but of national relevance.
+It is of national scope or applicable to environmental issues at the regional level but of national significance.

-It can describe the trend without necessarily evaluating it.
+It is able to describe the trend without necessarily providing an evaluation of it.

 It is simple and easy to interpret.

-It provides a representative picture of environmental conditions, environmental pressures, and societal responses
+It provides a representative overview of environmental conditions, environmental pressures, and societal responses.

-It provides a basis for international comparisons.
+It provides a basis for international comparisons

 Analytical soundness